wheresmyjetpack/hanami-monban/README.md

 # Hanami::Monban

-*Hanami::Monban* is an authorization plugin writter for the Hanami web framework.
+**Hanami::Monban** is an authentication wrapper written for the Hanami web framework.
+It features session-based authentication as well as secure password-hashing and storage.

 ## Installation